fjames86/cerberus/README.md

 # cerberus
-A Kerberos (version 5) implementation.
+A Common Lisp Kerberos (version 5) implementation.

 This is an implementation of the Kerberos v5 authentication protocol in Common Lisp.
 The intention is to provide a robust, reliable and portable (across both Lisp implementations and host OSs) Kerberos authentication system.